-Endo was born in San Diego, California.
+Emily Endo (née Nachison) was born in San Diego, California in 1984.
 She received a BFA from the Maryland Institute College of Art in 2006 and a MFA from Cranbrook Academy of Art in 2010.
 She has been included in exhibitions across the country at venues such as the Museum of Contemporary Craft (Portland, OR), Disjecta Contemporary Art Center (Portland, OR), New Mexico State University Art Gallery (Las Cruces, NM), and University of Nevada Sheppard Contemporary (Reno, NV).
 In 2018 she was awarded a Project Grant from the Regional Arts and Culture Council (Portland, Oregon).
 Endo was an artist-in-residence at Wassaic Artist Residency (Wassaic, NY) and the Kutztown University Marlin and Regina Miller Art Gallery (Kutztown, PA) in 2016.
 She has lectured at the American Craft Council (Minneapolis, MN), Portland Art Museum (Portland, OR), Cranbrook Academy of Art (Bloomfield Hills, MI), and School for American Crafts, Rochester Institute of Technology (Rochester, NY).
-Her work has been featured in American Craft Magazine, Interior Design Magazine, Art Ltd. Magazine and Bad at Sports.
-From 2013-2018 Endo served as the Fibers Department Chair at the Oregon College of Art and Craft (Portland, OR).
-She is currently the co-director of Dust to Dust gallery (Portland, OR).
-Endo lives and works in Portland, OR and Joshua Tree, CA.
+Her work has been featured in American Craft Magazine, Interior Design Magazine, LVL3, Art Ltd. Magazine, Frontrunner Magazine, and Bad at Sports.
+From 2013-2018 Endo served as Lead Faculty and Fibers Department Chair at the Oregon College of Art and Craft (Portland, OR).
+She is currently the co-director of Dust to Dust gallery and the High Desert Observatory.
+Endo lives and works in Joshua Tree, CA.

 For more information please email: firstname.lastname@example.org